Supersedes Director’s Order 101, 07/20/98

 B. Contact our Division of Policy and Directives Management (PDM).
 The PDM employees who help with regulations, directives, information collection, and forms can help you with plain language principles.

-For information about this chapter and Web site, contact Krista Holloway in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov.
+For information about this chapter and Web site, contact Krista Bibb in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.